lucas-kacz/Starton_IDCar/README.md

 Our project solves the problem of data falsification when selling between individuals.
 With blockchain and our partner, we certify the car’s data: for example, its mileage or its last maintenance.

-It is part of the theme "Building a Decentralized Future" and more precisely "Property Rights" thanks to the use of decentralised applications like blockchain (BNB Chain) to certify and store the data.
+Our projects fits into the "Building a Decentralized Future" and more precisely the "E-Society" and "Property Rights" track as it allows our users to certify that their car belongs to them.
+The maintenance they did on it is now also documented and saved on the blockchain making it tamper-proof and be used by future buyers to make sure about the car's condition.
+This would drastically reduce fraud and hidden defect when selling cars on the second-hand market.

 ### Solution